 After the procedure you will be taken to the recovery room.
 You may have bloating and abdominal cramping or discomfort but this usually settles quickly.
 Your Gastroenterologist will speak to you after the procedure to explain the findings but you may not recall all of the conversation.
 You will be given a sheet with a summary of the findings to take home.
 Your Gastroenterologist will send a written report to your GP and let you know whether or not they need to see you again.
 If you need a repeat colonoscopy your Gastroenterologist will tell you when this should be.
 If biopsies have been taken or polyps have been removed your Gastroenterologist will usually write to you or talk to you a few days after the procedure.

 You must not drive, return to work, drink alcohol, operate machinery, sign legal documents or use public transport unaccompanied until the following day.
 You should be escorted home by an adult and have someone with you at home until the following day.

 Overall, colonoscopy is a low-risk procedure and should go without any major problems.
-If you have questions before the procedure then please phone Northern Gastroenterology on 9439 7575.
+If you have questions before the procedure please phone your Gastroenterologist.
 If you have significant pain or bleeding the night after the procedure you can contact the hospital.
 In an emergency call 000.